 The following applies to 7- x 7- x 6-foot vaults for three-phase padmount transformers of 500 kVA and greater, where 12 or more runs of 500 kcmil or larger cables are installed.
 Cable ladder In all 7- x 7- x 6-foot vaults, PSE would install or provide a 30-inch x 4-foot ladder with 6-inch spacing between rungs.
 The cable ladder will be positioned approximately 19 inches from the left side of the vault wall under the cable access hole.
 Cable supports Cable support racks and arms, that hold cables along the perimeter of the vault wall, are recommended but not required by PSE.
 If cable supports are installed, they shall extend a maximum of 2 feet from the vault wall.
 The customer may install as many cable supports as they consider necessary.
-Cable training and The requirements for cable training and identification are shown below.
-The cable shall extend a minimum of 7 feet above the transformer pad identification The cable shall extend a minimum of 7 feet above the transformer pad.All cables shall be bundled together by phase.
-Cables shall be zip tied to the cable ladder rungs. • The neutral conductor shall be positioned on the cable ladder (see Figure 8).
+Cable training and identification The requirements for cable training and identification are shown below.
+The cable shall extend a minimum of 7 feet above the transformer pad.
+All cables shall be bundled together by phase.
+Cables shall be zip tied to the cable ladder rungs.
+The neutral conductor shall be positioned on the cable ladder (see Figure 8).
 The cable shall be marked with colored tape to indicate its phase.
 Color extruded, jacketed conductors are also acceptable for identification.